ClusterHQ/flocker/docs/labs/installer.rst

   This installer is a tiny script which puts some wrapper scripts (around ``docker run`` commands) into your ``/usr/local/bin``.

+* Now test one of the installed tools.

+  .. prompt:: bash $

+      uft-flocker-ca --version

+  This should return something like ``1.2.0``, showing you which version of the Flocker Client is installed.

 .. _labs-installer-certs-directory:

 Make a local directory for your cluster files